Voices From War’s

 NINA SEMCZUK – Co-Instructor – NYC, Manhattan

 Nina Semczuk served as an Army Officer in various locations and units from 2011-2016.
 Prior to military service, she attended Boston University and graduated with a Bachelor of Science in TV and Film production.
-She now works as a writer and editor at a financial tech startup, and she was a 2017 War Horse Writing Seminar Fellow.
+Nina now works as a writer and editor at a financial tech startup, and she was a 2017 War Horse Writing Seminar Fellow.
 You can find her writing on The Muse, itscomplicated.vet, The War Horse, Fast Company, and around the web.
 First as a participant and now a Teaching Associate, Nina has been with Voices From War since 2016.